alpacahq/alpaca-docs/content/data/_index.md

 {{< hint info >}}
 **For Broker API Businesses**
-We provide separate pricing ($99/month/device) for Broker API partners looking to leverage market data [Subscribe here](https://app.alpaca.markets/signup).
+We provide separate pricing or Broker API partners looking to leverage market data.
+For more information, please contact us.
 {{< /hint >}}

 ## Exchanges